Garfield Park (Indianapolis): 1900s

 In 1908, the city hired the noted landscape architect George Kessler to develop a Park and Boulevard Plan, which was adopted in 1909.
 Kessler spent the next several years detailing those plans.
-In 1912 he created a complete master plan for Garfield Park, one of only a few parks for which he completed a full plan.
+In 1912, he created a complete master plan for Garfield Park, one of only a few parks for which he completed a full plan.
 One of his aims in this plan was to make use of the existing improvements in the park.
-The formal Sunken Gardens, along with new bridges, were the major new elements in his plan.
+The formal Sunken Gardens and new bridges, were the major new elements in his plan.

 On July 14, 1919, a race riot started in the park and ended at a nearby house.
 Multiple people, including a seven-year-old girl, were wounded when gunfire broke out at the house.
 Major improvements to the park ceased due to financial constraints faced by the city during the Great Depression and World War II.
 Maintenance of the park continued to be a problem in the post-war years, although some new construction occurred, including the erection of a new conservatory building in 1954.
 Vandalism and other crime increased, and in response, the city closed the park at night.
 Part of the loop or park roadways were closed off and eventually removed to reduce through traffic in the belief that doing so would also reduce the opportunity for criminal activity.

 The general deterioration of park structures led, in the case of the Pagoda, to it being scheduled for demolition in the 1970s.
 Community opposition to the demolition and funds collected as a result allowed the Pagoda to be restored.
 Other restoration efforts followed.
 The Sunken Gardens were renovated around 1970 and in 1977 to 1978, and again in 1998.
 A new Family Center and outdoor Aquatic Center were opened in 1996, replacing the old pool.
-In 2006 the Community House was remodeled to become the Arts Center.
+In 2006, the Community House was remodeled to become the Arts Center.

 A Garfield Park Master Plan was created by the Department of Metropolitan Development and updated in 1989 to guide future restoration and development of the park.
 In 1995, a new plan was prepared by Ratio Architects, and major funding was obtained to begin major restorations in 1996.
 The Friends of Garfield Park was formed in 1998 to aid in the protection and maintenance of the park and established the Garfield Park Fund to help finance those efforts.